appcanary/blog/source/articles/2016-12-31-secure-headers.html.markdown

     message board.

-[^filters]: So if you're especially paranoid, you might be thinking "what if I had some secret subdomain that I don't want leaking for some reason."
+[^filters]: So if you're especially paranoid, you might be thinking "what if I had some secret subdomain that I don't want leaking for some reason?"
 You have DNS zone transfers disabled, so someone would have to know what they're looking for to find it, but now that it's in the preload list...